 1st Year: Greek Civilization and the Classical Liberal Arts

 The foundation of Western Civilization was laid by the Greeks.
-Socrates, Plato and Aristotle created a liberal renaissance in the ancient world.
-The Socratic Method and The Trivium still form of the foundation of critical thinking and rational debate.
+Pythagorus, socrates, Plato and Aristotle created a liberal renaissance in the ancient European world.

 - HOMER: Iliad, Odyssey

 - AESCHYLUS: Agamemnon, Libation Bearers, Eumenides, Prometheus Bound